core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 The security considerations of {{RFC7049}} and {{-yang11}} apply.

 This document defines an new type of identifier used to encode data models defined in YANG {{-yang11}}.
-As such, this identifier does not contribute to any new security issues in addition of those identified for the specific protocol or context for which it is used.
+As such, this identifier does not contribute to any new security issues in addition of those identified for the specific protocols or contexts for which it is used.

 # IANA Considerations  {#IANA}